Scaling intra-urban climate fluctuations: Radial decay model of climate variables

-\textbf{Adding multiplicative white noise.} To better reproduce the empirical distribution of urban features, we follow the same approach used for climate variables, but now fluctuations are multiplicative rather than additive.
-Thus, we add a multiplicative white noise to Equation \ref{eq:decayModel_y} as:
+To better reproduce the empirical distribution of urban features, we follow the same approach used for climate variables, but now fluctuations are multiplicative rather than additive.
+Thus, we add a multiplicative white noise to equation \ref{eq:decayModel_y} as:

 or, equivalently: